bobur6/simple-car-listing-php/README.md

 - Car catalog with filters (brand, country, category)
 - Detailed car information page
 - Session management
-- Simple and clean CSS, easy to understand and modify
+- Simple and clean CSS for a modern look, easy to understand and modify
 - No database required (all data in PHP arrays)

 ## Requirements